mkowusujr/mullegro/README.md

 First Clone the Repo and cd into it
 `git clone https://github.com/mkowusujr/mullegro.git`

+Make sure you have Nodejs and NPM installed on your machince.
+You can learn mre [here](https://nodejs.org/en/).
+You will also need to have angular installed, if you don't, run the following command: `npm install -g @angular/cli`.

-Then run ng serve for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

 ## Credits